Bardstown Bourbon Company Origin Series Review

 Mashbill: 68% corn, 20% wheat, 12% malted barley

 Nose: Vanilla frosted donuts.
 That’s not a simplification — that’s the note and it’s a good one.
 The 20% wheat announces itself as bakery sweetness rather than anything grain-forward or sharp.
 Clean and inviting, with very little heat for a 100-proof bottle.
+The 2017 and 2018 distillations were close on the nose; the 2018 ran slightly richer and less floral, but both were immediately recognizable as the same whiskey.

 Palate: Baked peach leads, warm and a little caramelized, followed by a creamy mouthfeel that’ll make you check the label to confirm it’s only 100 proof.
 It drinks bigger than it is.
 The wheat is doing real work here — this is soft and coating without being thin or simple.
+The Bottled-in-Bond designation means it’s exactly 100 proof with no blending tricks to hit a target number; what you’re tasting is the distillate at its natural proof after aging, and it’s in good shape.

 Finish: Dry and pleasantly spicy.
 The bakery sweetness fades and a mild oak spice takes over, clean and medium-length.
 Not the most complex bourbon on the shelf, but what’s here is well-executed and consistent from sip to sip.